ITU-BDSA2025-GROUP8/Chirp/docs/report.md

 # Process

 ## Build, test, release, and deployment
-The building, testing, releasing and deploying with GitHub is done using GitHub Actions and their respective workflow.
-For this project there are 3 workflow files that completes those actions.
+The building, testing, releasing and deploying with GitHub is done using GitHub Actions and their respective workflows.
+For this project there are 3 workflow files that complete these actions.
 The first workflow builds and tests the Chirp! application upon a push or pull request to the main branch.
 The activity diagram for the workflow can be seen below, where the note for the initial node also mentions the condition for when the workflow runs.

 ![build and test](images/build_and_test_activity_diagram.png) <br> *Activity diagram for building and testing Chirp!*